 Think ahead, before it’s too late…

 Okay, so by now you have a general grasp about the reasons small businesses should go solar, and how they can benefit from it.
-But are you aware about the current industry trends surrounding the solar energy?
+But are you aware of the current industry trends surrounding solar energy?

 For instance, as electricity prices continue to increase, the longer you wait, the more you will lose out on all of the potential energy savings you could be making!